rivernews/k8s-cluster-head-service/README.md

 1. Push to heroku remote `git push heroku master`
 1. The app can be accessed at `https://k8s-cluster-head-service.herokuapp.com/`

+## Job queue
+- To inspect job queues, run `workwebui -redis="REDIS_URL"`, then navigate to brower `localhost:5040`.
+  - If you don't have the CLI installed yet, [follow instruction](https://github.com/gocraft/work#run-the-web-ui) and run `go get github.com/gocraft/work/cmd/workwebui && go install github.com/gocraft/work/cmd/workwebui`.
+  - ⚠️ You'll have to remove the username part from the redis URL, looks like it's not supported and will cause AUTh argument number error.
+Basically just [following this example](https://github.com/gocraft/work/issues/114#issuecomment-476822085).

 # Reference

 ## Golang